 Phone: Eagan Parks & Recreation at (651) 675-5500

-Like Wild Mountain, Spirit Mountain in Duluth also offers Glow Tubing on Friday and Saturday nights.
+Like Wild Mountain, SPIRIT MOUNTAIN in Duluth also offers Glow Tubing on Friday and Saturday nights.
 Anne shares this and more of her favorite things to do in Duluth on a winter weekend here.

 No longer offers tubing.
 They do still offer summer activities, including birthday parties, mini golf and car shows.